 Consequences of losing ISO certification include:

-- Increased scrutiny from customers and partners
+- Increased audit scrutiny and cost

 Beyond these immediate impacts, organizations may also experience internal challenges as they must now address the underlying issues that led to certification loss while simultaneously managing the external consequences.
 This often requires significant resources and can disrupt normal business operations until recertification is achieved.